 authentication in Windows, and is the same technology used by the system to validate passwords, smartcards, etc. First, the Microsoft Windows login process validates

 the given username and password against Active Directory, and then second, tests the captured effort data against TickStream.KeyID.
 If the right combination of

 credentials are provided, and the TickStream.KeyID AI engine confirms the physical identity of the person, the normal Microsoft Windows login process continues.

 If you want to understand more about the Microsoft Windows login infrastructure and how it works, you can read more online about

 Credentials Processes in Windows Authentication

-The Microsoft Windows TickStream.KeyID Credential Provider requires Microsoft Windows Vista or later, though Microsoft Windows Server 2012 or later, or
+The Microsoft Windows TickStream.KeyID Credential Provider requires Microsoft Windows 10 or later, or Microsoft Windows Server 2016 or later.